rust-lang/rfcs/active/0000-macro-attribute-syntax.md

   only expressions that begin with a keyword would permit attributes.
   (Due to ambiguities around `@attr[]`.)

-The author is of the opinion that we ought to be stricter in both cases.
+The author is vaguely of the opinion that we ought to be stricter.

 [PR]: https://github.com/pcwalton/rfcs/blob/unify-attributes-and-macros/active/0000-unify-attributes-and-macros.md
 [3740]: https://github.com/rust-lang/rust/issues/3740